home-assistant-ecosystem/home-assistant-cli/README.rst

 Development
 ###########

-Developing is (re)using as much as possible from `homeassistant development setup <https://developers.home-assistant.io/docs/en/development_environment.html>`.
+Developing is (re)using as much as possible from [Home Assistant development setup](https://developers.home-assistant.io/docs/en/development_environment.html).

 Recommended way to develop is to use virtual environment to ensure isolation from rest of your system using the following steps: